John Candy: Legacy

 Experimental rock band Ween's album Chocolate and Cheese, released in 1994, is "dedicated in loving memory to John Candy (1950–1994)".
-At the time, lead singer Gene Ween remarked, "There was so much going on about [the suicide of] Kurt Cobain, and nobody mentioned John Candy at all.
+At the time lead singer Gene Ween remarked, "There was so much going on about [the suicide of] Kurt Cobain, and nobody mentioned John Candy at all.
 I have a special little spot in my heart for him."

-The John Candy Visual Arts Studio at Neil McNeil Catholic High School in Toronto was dedicated in his honour after his death.
+After his death, the John Candy Visual Arts Studio at Neil McNeil Catholic High School in Toronto was dedicated in his honour.
 Candy, one of the school's most famous alumni, said during one of his annual visits to the school, "My success is simply rooted in the values and discipline and respect for others that I was taught at Neil McNeil."
-It has been suggested, among others, that the Canadian Screen Awards be given the official nickname "The Candys," both in honour of the actor and because the name suggests Canada.
+It has been suggested, among others, that the Canadian Screen Awards be given the official nickname "The Candys", both in honour of the actor and because the name suggests Canada.

+American comedian Conan O'Brien credits Candy as giving him advice that led to his career in comedy.
+O'Brien met Candy while at Harvard and said, "Mr. Candy...
+I'm thinking I might try comedy."
+To this, Candy replied very seriously: "You don't try comedy.
+You do it or you don't do it."

+John Candy: I Like Me, a documentary film about Candy's life and career, was directed by Colin Hanks and produced by Ryan Reynolds.
+It premiered on September 4, 2025, as the opening film of the Toronto International Film Festival.
+Some archival footage of Candy was also seen in the documentary film You Had To Be There: How the Toronto Godspell Ignited the Comedy Revolution, Spread Love & Overalls, and Created a Community That Changed the World (In a Canadian Kind of Way), which premiered at the same festival two days later.